 As far as your lifestyle goes, you always want to make sure you’re getting enough sleep, avoiding radiation, and using relaxation techniques.
 Exercise also increases the activation of your stem cells for muscle regeneration.

 Acupuncture has also been used to help your body heal itself.
+You may also try meticore for enhanced metabolism.

 The key to regenerating stem cells can also be fasting.
 Always speak to your doctor first before deciding to fast.
 Researchers from the University of Southern California in Los Angeles found that prolonged fasting (not eating for 2-4 days) protects you from immune system damage, and promotes immune system regeneration.